-Petals of cherry blossoms: Cherry blossoms have a small split at the end of each petals.
+Petals of cherry blossoms: Cherry blossoms have a small split at the end of each petal.

 Bark on plum trees: The bark of plum trees is dark and does not have horizontal bars.

-Bark on cherry trees: the bark of cherry trees is light gray and has horizontal lines called “Lenticels”.
+Bark on cherry trees: the bark of cherry trees is light grey and has horizontal lines called “Lenticels”.

 Buds of plum blossoms: The plum buds are round and there is only one blossom coming out of each bud.
 They stick straight out from the branches on a short thin stem.

 Buds of cherry blossoms: Cherry buds are oval.
-There are more than one blossom coming out of the bud (in this picture, six flowers are coming out of the bud.)
+There is more than one blossom coming out of the bud (in this picture, six flowers are coming out of the bud.)

-Leaves of plum : If the leaves are purple, then it’s defnitely a plum tree.
-Plums leaves come out with the flowers and unroll from a cigar shape.
+Leaves of plum: If the leaves are purple, then it’s definitely a plum tree.
+Plums leave come out with the flowers and unroll from a cigar shape.

 Grafts: On plum trees, the grafts are placed on the branches.
 They grow vertically on the branches.
-These grafts will be more visible in early spring before the flowes bloom.
+These grafts will be more visible in early spring before the flowers bloom.

-Shape of cherry trees: umbrella shape (the branches are spreading, so the top is wide then the bottom).
+The shape of cherry trees: umbrella shape (the branches are spreading, so the top is wide than the bottom).